ronniesong0809/happy-chat/README.md

-# ChatAppFaceID
+# Happy Chat

 Copyright (c) 2019 psu-oss-group

-ChatAppFaceID is a webchat (or Bulletin Board System) that allow authenticated user exchanging messages with other authenticated users through chat room ( or public message board).
+Happy Chat is a webchat (or Bulletin Board System) that allow authenticated user exchanging messages with other authenticated users through chat room ( or public message board).
 There are two ways to authenticate: `Login with Google account` or `Login with the facial recognition` that we called it the "FaceID".

 - Log in with Google Account
   - User will be redirected to the account page and able see their `Google profile photo, ID, username, and email address` once he/she successfully logs in by using his/her google account.